See also: Perseverance, Never Give Up and Energy

 Some will translate this as "indomitable spirit"; however, technically, there is no character to suggest the idea of "spirit" in this word.

-The first two characters can be a stand-alone word in Chinese.
+The first two characters can be stand-alone words in Chinese.

-In Japanese, this is considered to be two words (with very similar meanings).
+In Japanese, this is considered two words (with very similar meanings).
+It's more common to see the word order flipped to 不撓不屈 in Japanese.

-The same characters are used in Korean, but the 2nd and 4th characters are swapped to create a word pronounced "불요불굴" in Korean.
+The same characters are used in old Korean Hanja.
+Just like in Japanese, the words are swapped to 不撓不屈 creating a word pronounced “불요불굴” in Korean.

 毅 is the simplest way to express perseverance in Chinese and Korean Hanja.